Dr. Jerry C. Lee

 By encouraging others to bring their enthusiasm to the implementation of his ambitious vision, Dr. Lee has guided National University through change energized by innovation and compassion, ensuring the endurance of an institution dedicated to providing opportunities for quality higher learning to persons for whom no other feasible alternative is available.

-Under his leadership, National University has grown to become the second-largest private, nonprofit institution of higher education in California and the 12th-largest in the United States.
-National University has 22,000 full-time students and more than 130,000 alumni.
+Under his leadership, National University became one of the largest private, nonprofit institutions of higher education in California.
+National University has 30,000 students and more than 130,000 alumni.

 While Dr. Lee’s vision has resulted in impressive growth, he has also served as careful guardian of National University's commitment to provide its students the intimate classroom environment of a small, private university.
 As part of its commitment to accessibility, National University has remained one of education's most affordable, with undergraduate tuition rates that are approximately 60 percent lower than the average private, nonprofit four-year institution.